uktrade/data-hub-api-spec/README.md

 Objects will generally expand to one nesting deep: the principle is that the Front End should do as little work as possible to populate values on screen, within reason.
 The reason for that reason: Data Hub objects can be very big, with dozens of fields and fkey relationships.
 Therefore, we may send a simple version of an object in some cases and the FE may need to issue a secondary call to inflate that object.
 An investment project involves three companies so to avoid bloating out the responses we send a metadata-like slim company object containing just the company's ID and it's registered name.

-FOR DISCUSSION - do we want a flag that completely fills out an object, barring circular refere3nces.

-## Latest changes

-### 22.04.2017

-Major reorganisation to get this running on heroku; API rules

-### 16:48 21.04.2017

-Added auto-generated documentation

-### 15:13 21.04.2017
-- "investment_type" - now object
-- "invester_company" changed to "investor_company"
-- referral_source_activity - added missing fields for website and marketing "referral_source_activity_website" & "referral_source_activity_marketing"
-- changes URL pattern for sub-resources (value/requirements/team etc.) to be /investment/{investmentId}/{subresource}
-- removed id fields on sub-resources
-- remove POST on sub-resources
-- "project_assurance" (in team endpoint) changed to project_assurance_advisor